florian-huber/data_science_course/book/04_data_and_types.md

 A characteristic of data is that it must be measured or recorded.
 Hence, data is as old as the oldest human systems for recording data.
 One of the earliest remnants of such an endeavor is the Ishango bone, estimated to be around 20,000 years old {cite}`pletser_ishango_1999`.
 This artifact, displaying systematic notches grouped in blocks, resembles an ancient tally stick, hinting at our ancestral drive to count or record.

 The very essence of data collection goes hand in hand with the birth of writing and symbolic representation.
-Surprisingly (to me at least), the oldest instances of these systems were not used to create elaborate letters, prose, or captivating stories.
+Interestingly, the oldest instances of these systems were not used to create elaborate letters, prose, or captivating stories.
 Instead, they were wielded for what may seem mundane today: collect and manage taxes and outstanding services.
-This fits to a saying that is linked to Benjamin Franklin: *"...in this world nothing can be said to be certain, except death and taxes"*.
+This fits to a saying that is usually linked to Benjamin Franklin: *"...in this world nothing can be said to be certain, except death and taxes"*.

-While data has been collected and used for millennia, the term itself is relatively nascent.
+While data has been collected and used for millennia, the term *"data"* itself is relatively nascent.
 Originating from the Latin word *datum*, which means "given", the English adoption of *data* is believed to have been in the 1640s.
 The evolution of the term underscores our ever-growing understanding and reliance on the structured representation of knowledge.

 #### Data Types